 Services differ across Oxon and Bucks (and other) LA county boundaries.
 This is one of the frustrating things about care services when compared to (national) health services.
 One of the reasons why you may have found accessing help difficult.
 I hope the links below help.

 If I’ve missed any service providers out, just let me know, I’ll be delighted to add more.
 Email or call them first to confirm they cover your area.
 Similar services will (I hope) exist outside Oxon and Bucks too, so can use them as references to help you explore a different LA.

-I promote relevant events as I come across them @maudandmum on Facebook too.
+I promote relevant events as I come across them @maudandmum on the socials too.

 Age UK Bucks help older people achieve and maintain their independence.
 Contact them for access to free services such as advice, welfare benefit checks, a telephone befriending service and ‘befriending plus’ home visits.
 I use their access to local pre-screened (pay as you go) handy people, chiropodists, hairdressers, computer training, home help, garden maintenance and home relocation support.
 They love to hear from potential volunteers too.
 Here is the national Age UK site so you can search for support by postcode.

 Bucks Prevention Matters is a free short term service for over 18s who don’t receive Bucks County Council funded Social Care.
-The service helps people with, or recovering from illness build an independent and fulfilling life.
+The service helps people with or recovering from illness build an independent and fulfilling life.
 This might include making new friends, improving health, feeling confident and safe, learning new skills or hobbies and more.
-Covers Bucks and Milton Keynes.
-Referral by GP, carer, family member or self to see a Community Practise Worker.
+It covers Bucks and Milton Keynes.
+Referral by GP, carer, family member or self-referral to see a Community Practise Worker.